 Learning technique for your instrument is often one of the most boring things you can practice.
 People tend to avoid practicing their technical exercises.
 For the most part, that may not be a terrible thing.
 There are usually better ways to spend your time practicing than working on unmusical technical exercises all day.

 There are two important exceptions to that though.
 Those exceptions are scales and arpeggios

 What Are Scales?

 A scale is simply an ordered set of notes.
-Most often the first and last note of a scale are the same and they span an octave.
-There are many different kind of scales, but in this article we’ll discuss the most used scales.
+Most often the first and last notes of a scale are the same and they span an octave.
+There are many different kinds of scales, but in this article we’ll discuss the most used scales.
 When the scale is ordered by notes of increasing pitch it is called an ascending scale.
 When it is ordered by decreasing pitch, it is called a descending scale.

 Why Scales Are So Important

 For almost all music, scales make up the foundation of the piece.
 Each piece is written in what’s called a “key”.
 The scale represents the foundation for which a piece of music is written.
 Most of the notes in a piece will be made up of the scale that represents the key the music is in.
 If you know, and are very familiar with all of the notes in the scale, you’ll have a good foundation for playing that piece of music.

 It doesn’t stop there though.
 The foundation of learning about how music is created, what we call music theory, all begins with the scale.
 Learning all the scales will help you to be technically a better musician, but it will also allow you to understand the music you are playing much better.
 If I was learning a new instrument, one of the first things I would learn is my scales in every key.

 To understand how scales are constructed, you first need to understand simple intervals.
 An interval is the distance between two notes.
 This can be most clearly understood on a piano.
 Going from one note to another is called a half step.